 I charge £30 per session online, or £40 for a face to face session.
 The service is equal - I feel it is fair to charge less for online though, because I do not need to rent a room in Leeds for £10, and want to pass that saving on to the client.

-I work at an office in Leeds City Centre or if you prefer online via Zoom.
+I work at an office in Leeds City Centre or if you prefer online via Zoom or Google Meets.